What is an Endodontist Irvine, CA

 Endodontists are dentists that treat the core of the tooth.
 They are more knowledgeable about certain dental diseases than general dentists.
 Endodontists are indispensable for treating tooth pain, performing root canal treatments, and installing dental implants.

-Endodontic care is available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Endodontic care is available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Act quickly to save your teeth.
 Call us today at (949) 258-9682 to schedule an appointment or learn more about our services.

 Who Can Become an Endodontist